shivpvtel/Unsigned-Binary-Division-Restoring-Algorithm-Verilog/README.md

 6. Write a behavioral Verilog code describing Figure 1.
 Compile and simulate your code to correctly do the division.

 7. Write a report that contains the following:
-  + Your Verilog design code.
+  - Your Verilog design code.
 Use:
-    ++ Device: XC7Z010- -1CLG400C or choose any other FPGA type.
+  - Device: XC7Z010- -1CLG400C or choose any other FPGA type.
 You can use Arria II if you are using Quartus II software.
-  + Your Verilog Test Bench design code to do the following division shown in item 5 (0x4c7f228a / 0x6a0e).
-Add “`timescale 1ns/1ps” as the first line of your test bench file.
+  - Your Verilog Test Bench design code to do the following division shown in item 5 (0x4c7f228a / 0x6a0e).
+Add “timescale 1ns/1ps” as the first line of your test bench file.
-  + The waveforms resulting from the verification of your design with the simulation software, showing all the signals as shown in Figure 2.
+  - The waveforms resulting from the verification of your design with the simulation software, showing all the signals as shown in Figure 2.
 Show the signals till 680 ns.
-  + The design schematics from the synthesis of your design.
-Do not use any area constraints. e.
-Snapshot of the I/O Planning and
+  - The design schematics from the synthesis of your design.
+Do not use any area constraints.
+  - Snapshot of the I/O Planning and
-  + Snapshot of the floor planning
+  - Snapshot of the floor planning